openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     The AOI and preview will take longer to display when buffering is enabled.

 Once all the parameters are selected, the AOI will be previewed in the small map at the bottom of the frame.
 To validate it, click on the :icon:`fa fa-check` :guilabel:`Apply` button.
-Once validated, the map will zoom into the AOI, which will be outlined in grey.
+Once validated, the map will zoom into the AOI, which will be outlined in gray.

 .. thumbnail:: ../_images/cookbook/time_series/aoi_administrative.png
     :title: Select AOI based on administrative layers.